What is cloud governance?

 While cloud computing offers several operational pros, including automation, cost-effectiveness, and scalability, it also introduces some challenges due to its dynamic and complex nature.

-Cloud governance lets you monitor performance and resource utilization, which in turn allows for informed decision-making, resource optimization, and resolution of performance bottlenecks.
+Improved Visibility and Efficiency: Enhanced visibility into performance and resource usage enables informed decision-making, resource optimization, and faster resolution of performance bottlenecks.

 A cloud governance strategy begins with a governance framework made up of well-defined policies.
 These policies balance employee roles/responsibilities with the need for controlling access to cloud infrastructure and protecting data.